-SPECIFICATIONS.
-The choice of whether the damaged trees are replaced or paid for will be determined by RAP Forestry.
+The choice of whether the damaged trees are mitigated with new trees or compensated financially will be determined by RAP Forestry.

-- 1. Monetary valuations for damaged trees will be determined by RAP Forestry. - 2.
-How RAP determines the quantity, species, and location of replacement trees:
+- Monetary valuations for damaged trees will be determined by RAP Forestry.

-- 1) For single trunk trees, the diameter (DBH) is measured 4.5' above the ground. - 2) For multi-trunk trees, the DBH of each of the multiple trunks is measured 4.5' above the ground, then all are summed to arrive at a single diameter value. - b) The ratio of the sum of calipers (as defined by RAP Nursery Specifications) of new trees planted vs. the sum of the diameters of existing trees removed shall be at least 1:1.
-The specific number of replacement trees will be determined by RAP Forestry staff and the project landscape architect. - c) If the replacement ratio cannot be achieved within the project boundaries, then one of the following shall apply: - 1) Deliver the trees to RAP Forestry. - 2) Deliver the trees to the nearest RAP service yard. - 3) Plant the trees beyond the project on an approved, area-wide basis. - d) RAP Forestry staff and the project landscape architect shall determine the replacement tree species/planting location and shall also ensure the health/quality of the trees.
+- For mitigation with new trees, RAP determines the quantity of replacement trees by measuring the diameter (DSH) of the tree(s) being mitigated:

+- " For single trunk trees, the diameter (DSH) is measured 4.5' above the ground in inches.

+- " For multi-trunk trees, the DSH of each of the multiple trunks is measured 4.5' above the ground, then all are summed to arrive at a single diameter value in inches.

+- The total inches of caliper

+(as defined by RAP Nursery

+Specifications) of new trees planted

+must equal or exceed the sum of

+the DSH inches of trees damaged

+or removed.
+The specific number

+of replacement trees will be

+determined by RAP Forestry staff

+and the project Landscape Architect.

+Replacement trees are typically

+from 24" box to 48" box in size but

+can vary with RAP approval.

+For on-site tree replacement, RAP Forestry staff and the project Landscape Architect shall determine the replacement tree species and planting locations.
+The project Landscape Architect shall also provide nursery inspection & selection of the trees consistent with the Planting Specifications.
+Mitigation trees shall be planted per the same planting detail as other project trees.